-Dr. Fallon studied Electronic Engineering at University College Dublin and graduated in 2004.
+Dr. Fallon studied Electronic Engineering at University College Dublin.
 His PhD research in the field of acoustic source tracking was carried out in the Engineering Department of the University of Cambridge.

 From 2015, he was a Lecturer at University of Edinburgh where he led research in collaboration with NASA’s humanoid robotics program.
-He moved to Oxford in April 2017 and will take up the Royal Society University Research Fellowship in October 2017.
+He moved to Oxford in April 2017 and took up the Royal Society University Research Fellowship in October 2017.

 Dr. Fallon’s list of publications appears on Google Scholar here.